balladeer/effective-enigma/burrow/content/01_introduction.md

 "Hey!
 Hey!"
 She banged on the counter, trying to command the attention of the group as I backed away from the commotion and the crowd, the high volume and the harsh lighting, retreating into the back half of the stall.

 ## Victory

-My replacement, a Kihǔ like me, had not arrived yet, but I did not intend to stick around.
+My replacement, a Kihǔ like me, had not arrived yet; I did not intend to stick around.

 I grabbed my board and pack from the employee shelf, changing out of my uniform and into a more comfortable jacket as I walked.
 Behind me, Doiay yelled 'Security!' as I slipped out.